mende273/DaggerWithMVVM/README.md

-Simple Android template using Dagger 2.16, MVVP and Data Binding
+Simple Android template using Dagger 2.16, MVVM and Data Binding